 South America consists of 12 independent countries and Sandalsand has been to six.
 If you click the country links above, you will find all entries from each country.

-I have not been to Argentina, Guyana, Paraguay, Suriname, Uruguay, or Venezuela.
-They are indicated by a yellow colour in the map.
+The remaining six are indicated by a yellow colour in the map.

 There are also a few territories of a different legal status in this region, for instance the Falkland Islands and South Georgia.
 They are British overseas territories.
 French Guiana is a French overseas region.
 It is normal to group Central America and the Caribbean as part of North America, and I follow the same definition.